knz/programming-in-c/assignments/4_heaps/README.rst

   5. make the patient leave: print the patient's name on the standard output and remove the patient from the queue.

-  6. print a '.' on a single line to signal the end of the hour long session.
+  6. print a "``.``" on a single line to signal the end of the hour long session.

-- if there are no patients the doctor will do nothing during that complete hour's session.
+- if there are no patients to pick, the doctor will do nothing during the complete session, but you should still print a "``.``" to show that time has passed.
 - "at the end of the day" (after 10 iterations of the loop, so 10 hours later), "all patients leave": print the names of all patients already in the queue in alphabetical order